Birchwood railway station: East Midlands Railway

+The TPE service replaces the former Northern Connect one to Manchester Airport, which was withdrawn in December 2022 as part of plans to alleviate congestion in the "Castlefield Corridor" section of route through the centre of Manchester.
+This has also seen the number of Northern local trains to Manchester Oxford Road cut from two per hour to one (though there is still a half-hourly service at peak times).

 History

 The station was officially opened by British Rail Chairman Sir Peter Parker on 31 July 1981.
 Constructed at a cost of £750,000, it was the result of cooperation between British Rail, Warrington New Town Development Corporation, Warrington Borough Council and local bus companies.
 Bus interchange facilities were provided at the station, which served a developing residential and commercial area.
-The initial service provision was 50 trains per day.
+The initial service provision was fifty trains per day.